adammurdoch/model-experiments/declaring-software-type.md

 }
 ```

-**CLI application implemented using Kotlin and packaged as a JVM application and as native executables**
+## CLI application implemented using Kotlin and packaged as a JVM application and as native executables

+**Pattern 1a**

 For example, when some specific native code is used for macOS but the JVM is used for the other platforms.